Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Literature Review

 To ensure a high coverage of relevant papers, we deliberately avoided overly specific keywords related to individual NFQCs (\eg "robust", "efficient", "latency") in the keywords list, as these terms can vary widely across papers and might appear in different forms.
 Finally, we set our search query as follows:

 \tcbset{colback=gray!20, colframe=black, width=\columnwidth, boxrule=0.3mm}

 The initial results contained many irrelevant studies, so we applied a series of filters to refine the search.
+We also restricted the subject area to \textit{computer science} and \textit{Engineering}, as these two categories in Scopus most accurately capture research related to LLMs and code generation.
+The language is restricted to English.
+Applying these filters, we initially retrieved 945 papers.
 Our inclusion and exclusion criteria are summarized in \autoref{tab:select_criteria_tab}.
-Specifically, we excluded papers published before 2022, as the majority of studies in code generation prior to that year were based on traditional approaches rather than LLMs, which gained major traction with the release of ChatGPT in late 2022.
-We also restricted the subject area to \textit{computer science} and \textit{Engineering}, as these two categories in Scopus most accurately capture research related to LLMs and code generation.
-Additionally, we included peer-reviewed journal and conference papers, as well as preprints that were publicly available and relevant to the research topic, all written in English.

-Applying these filters, we obtained 471 publications and 776 preprints.
-We then performed manual screening based on the title, abstract, and keywords of each paper to determine whether it was relevant to the evaluation of LLM-generated code with respect to NFQCs.
-Each study was further assigned to one or more categories defined by the ISO/IEC 25010 standard.
-In addition, we applied forward and backward snowballing to identify further relevant literature that might not have been captured by the initial query, and this added three more studies in the dataset.
-Following this process, the final dataset comprises 106 papers, of which 38 are preprints.
+\paragraph{Manual screen and snowballing} After the initial retrieval, we conducted a manual screening based on the title, abstract, and the keywords of each record to assess whether the study concerned generated code and discussed related to NFQCs.
+To ensure the quality of the included studies and our literature review, we further examined the studies along two predefined questions: \textit{Does the study address and examined quality of generated code beyond functional correctness?
+Does the study include empirical evaluation, systematic analysis, or concrete tooling?} Only studies that satisfied both screening questions were retained.
+Following this manual screening process, a total of 107 papers were included in the dataset.
+In addition, during the manual screening phase, we applied forward and backward snowballing to the included studies to identify further relevant literature and found two more studies.
+Following this process, the final dataset comprises 109 papers.
 The structure of the applied search and selection process is shown in \autoref{fig:search_process}.
+To show an overall picture of the topics covered in the final dataset, we generated a wordcloud based on the keywords of the papers, as depicted in \autoref{fig:wordcloud}